charlieegan3/personal-website/source/blog/2016-06-24-getting-a-full-refund-for-a-faulty-macbook-under-uk-consumer-law.html.markdown

 I took the machine in.
 It's clearly not a common process for staff and it took a little while to get all the paperwork sorted.
 Overall I had a very good experience with the Stormfront store.
 They were almost as lost as I was but **were able to verify the fault** and provide a Case ID.
 I contacted Apple with this only to learn that a Case ID is not enough.
 They were able to view the Stormfront work but also needed the EU claim form.
 I collected the returned laptop and incomplete form - the form is to be completed by the original retailer, not the verifying third party.

-While originally weary of the empty claim form, Apple accepted this evidence and I was able to move forward in the process.
+While originally wary of the empty claim form, Apple accepted this evidence and I was able to move forward in the process.
 This was the first time I was able to talk directly with Customer Relations - this felt like a huge milestone.
 In the end they required: my case ID, all the Stormfront paperwork (invoices etc.) and the incomplete claim form.

 This took a few days to get approved by a senior member of the Customer Relations team.
 The representative called back and took my account details (you will need to have your international transfer information ready as they pay from Ireland).
 This request was still to be okayed by a member of the finance team.
 A few days later this was approved and I was told to expect the refund within 15 days.
 I had not yet returned the laptop and was told to wait until the refund had been processed and the money was in my account before returning the machine to a service point.